 I also worked a bit with video editing for the feature.
 Community member Bono Cwazibe pointed to the valleys as he spoke about fires in the area.
 I wanted to showcase this in the feature, so I trimmed the footage into segments.
-I then created a simple video using Adobe Spark.
+I then created a simple video using Adobe Express.

 Terry Tedder also shared his insights, but the footage was just of him in his office and adding a video didn’t provide much value.
 Instead, I decided to use just the audio interview with him.
 To do this, I used VideoPad and unlinked the video from the audio.
 I then trimmed the audio and added a fade in and fade out so the audio was not abrupt.
 I saved the audio file and uploaded it to soundcloud with Terry’s photo.

 Finally, once all the data was collected and visualised, all research and interviews done, the feature was put together on shorthand — a drag and drop visual storytelling platform (perfect for non-coders).

 Our goal was to create a multimedia feature which could be easily adapted to various other platforms, so it was decided to create a clean and neat, flowing piece without any animations.
 I had to ensure that the feature contained all its multimedia components while still having enough focus on the text.
 The feature also made it to print!
 It was published in The Witness on August 25.